Part ofWhat Is Claude Code? The Complete Guide

 Read the line above "exited with code 1" first

 Before you reinstall anything, scroll up.
 The exit-code line is the last thing printed, but the actual error — a missing module, a permission denied, an EEXIST path clash — prints on the line directly above it.
 That one line tells you which fix to run, and skipping it is how people waste an afternoon reinstalling a CLI that was never broken.
+When Claude Code process exited with code 1 appears with no obvious cause, that hidden line above it is where you start.

 If nothing useful is above it, get more output.
 Run claude doctor from your shell, or /doctor inside a session (our Claude Code CLI documentation has the full command list).
 Claude Code then checks your install, Node version, auth state, and config for common misconfigurations and reports what it finds.
 The line it flags is usually the same one the crash was hiding.